akubiczek/Prog8-TmLanguage-VsCode/README.md

 # Prog8 language syntax highlighting

-This is the syntax definition for Prog8 programming language.
-It enables syntax highlighting in editors like Visual Studio Code, Sublime, IntelliJ IDEA etc.
+This project is a syntax definition for the Prog8 programming language.
+It enables syntax highlighting in editors like Visual Studio Code, Sublime, IntelliJ IDEA, etc.
-In addition to general syntax definition you can find here ready to use extensions for:
+In addition to general syntax definition, you can find here ready to use extensions for:

 1. Visual Studio Code
 2. Sublime 3

-The project is still far from being perfect - your contribution is warmly welcome.
+The project is still far from being perfect - your contribution is warmly welcomed.

+## Extension installation

+Instructions on installing extensions are in a respective extension's folder.

 ## Contribution workflow

 Syntax definition is made using the Iro tool https://eeyo.io/iro/documentation/ using Rion Object Notation.
-This format is very easy to understand, develop and maintain.
+This format is straightforward to understand, develop, and maintain.
 The source file is `src/Prog8.iro`.

 ### Step 1 - upgrade general syntax definitions

 1. Open `./src/Prog8.iro` in https://eeyo.io/iro/
-2. Edit, test and save `./src/Prog8.iro` file
+2. Edit, test, and save `./src/Prog8.iro` file
-3. For the Iro tool export to Textmate XML file and save as `./src/Prog8.tmLanguage.xml`
+3. From the Iro tool, export to Textmate XML file and save as `./src/Prog8.tmLanguage.xml`

 ### Step 2 - prepare Visual Studio Code extension